chipsalliance/caliptra-sw/rom/dev/README.md

 - Header is the only signed component.
 There are two signatures generated for the header.
 - First signature is generated using one of the manufacturing keys.
 - Second signature is generated using the owner public key.
-- To validate the header, hash and verify the ECC manufacturer signature in the preamble is for the hash.
+- To validate the header, hash and then verify that the ECC manufacturer signature in the preamble is for the hash.
 - If the manufacturer signature matches, proceed with the owner signature validation.
 If the signature does not match, fail the validation.
 Repeat the same procedure with LMS manufacturer key if LMS verification is enabled.
 - The hash is already generated.
 Verify the signature for the above hash using the ECC owner public key.
 Repeat the same procedure with LMS owner key if LMS verification is enabled.